Kanawha Valley Veterinary Emergency Hospital

 "Not Acting Right"

 A subtle change in behavior or habit may be the first clue that your pet is feeling ill.
-If you are unsure whether your pet should be examined by a veterinarian, don’t hesitate to call us at (304) 768-2911 for guidance.
+If you are unsure whether your pet should be examined by an emergency veterinarian, call us at (304) 768-2911 for guidance.

 Dr. Stacey Chase, DVM and Dr. Maclyn McCall, DVM